nilp0inter/xml-doclet/README.md

 This library provides a doclet to output the javadoc comments from Java source code to a XML or a Restructured Text (*.rst) document.

-All modern JDKs 11, 17, 21 and 23 are supported.
+All modern JDKs 17, 21 and 23 are supported by XmlDoclet-2.+ and JDK 11 is supported by XMLDoc-1.4.+ only.

 Planned support for Markdown (*.md), Docbook XML and ASCII Doctor (*.adoc).
 Sponsors or Contributors are most welcome.